MT0814/Project3-meet-me/README.md

 - Login/ Logout/ Signup function ready/ Add post modal and choose the file in the computer/ Comment modal/ Hompage layout
 - Semantic UI
-- Publish to Heroku (twice, the first time was successful but that was the team version without showing my tiles, comment, like function)
+- Publish to Heroku (twice, the first time for team version and the second is for my tiles version)
 - Prepared presentaiton file, user story and acceptance criteria

 Back End: Kartiki & Honorine